Yunkong-ouo/DreamWind/github/README.en.md

 ## 🗑️ Uninstallation

 Double-click **UninstallCS2Konc_CFG.bat** to uninstall (CS2Konc_CFG)
+<br>Then enter the game and reset the keys twice.

 ## ⚙️ Related Settings
 In the config folder, there are the following files: